DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Description

 To describe some important techniques used for the purification and analysis of proteins.
 To illustrate the relevance of DNA recombinant technology to the production and purification of proteins and peptides.
 To review the use of enzymes in key industrial processes, noting their strengths and limitations.
 To show how protein engineering has led to improved biotherapeutic products and processes.
 To provide an overview of biosensor development.
 To review recent developments in biopharmacology and next generation biotherapeutic modalities.
+To provide an overview of analytical tools, such as mass spectrometry, for the quality assessment of biotherapeutics.

 Learning Outcomes